- About ESA

 The Best Debate Team Award will be awarded to the best student debate team out of all the teams participating at the National Student Debates.
-The winning team will receive $500 cash, and a travelling trophy to be displayed for the year with their university name engraved on it.
-The trophy will then be passed along to the winning team the following year.
+The winning team will receive $500 cash, and trophy with their university name engraved on it.
 The SAC Chair, who organizes the debates, selects the judging panel (which includes students, post docs, and faculty members) that will determine the winning team.